casedone/people-counting/README.md

 pip install -r requirements.txt
 ```

+3. FFmpeg Requirements:
+   - This project requires FFmpeg for video processing
+   - The Gradio interface specifically needs both ffmpeg and ffprobe
+   - If you don't have ffprobe installed, the project includes a workaround:
+     - A symlink named `ffprobe` that points to your existing ffmpeg executable
+     - A Python script `ffprobe.py` that provides additional functionality
+   - These files are automatically set up when you run the application
+   - If you encounter video playback issues in the Gradio interface, ensure both files exist in the project directory

-3. Download a YOLO model (if you don't have one already):
+4. Download a YOLO model (if you don't have one already):
 ```bash
 # YOLOv8 models
 # For a small model (fastest)